abdullahridwan/FullStackMern/README.md

 Go to the terminal and navigate to the backend folder <br/>
 Once in the folder, run <br/>
 ### `nodemon server`
-you should get a message saying "MongoDB database connection established sucessfully" <br/>
+You should get a message saying "MongoDB database connection established sucessfully" <br/>
 Once that occurs, open a new terminal and type in
 ### `npm start`